hollorol/AgroMo/README.md

 ### Using pure R

 You can use agromo from your browser with your curent R installation.
-In can easily install the package int the following way:
+You can easily install the package int the following way:
 ```{r}
 install.packages("remotes") # if you have already installed devtools or remotes, skip this...
 remotes::install_github("hollorol/AgroMo", upgrade = "never") # You can replace remotes with devtools.